 Gavin James, Head of Digital Adoption and Innovation, Digital Adoption & the DfT Lab, Digital Service, Department for Transport

-Katherine Manuel, Head of Enterprise Innovation, Thomson Reuters
+Katherine Manuel, Senior Vice President, Innovation, Thomson Reuters

 Delegates are joined at their tables by panel speakers to reflect on and discuss what they’ve just heard.